digitalctrlv/TIME2WARC/README.md

 Tab 2: Loads the external RoBERTa model and evaluates the extracted HTML payloads.
 It assigns a predicted temporal period and a statistical confidence score to each domain, writing the outputs directly back to the database.

-Tab 3: Inspection & Export Displays the final results in an interactive data table.
+Tab 3: Displays the final results in an interactive data table.
 It provides a downloadable JSON file containing the fully annotated dataset, ready for downstream historical analysis.